DIRECT TO FILM (DTF) TRANSFERS

 Direct to Film Sample Prints

 We have samples of all this and more in our office.
-Please come by and check them out, get your questions answered, and see if direct to film printing is right for your apparel project!
+Please schedule an appointment and check them out, get your questions answered, and see if direct to film printing is right for your apparel project!

 In conclusion, we’ve explained what direct to film printing is about.
 If you are looking for custom direct to firm transfers in the Indianapolis Metropolitan area (Alexandria, Anderson, Arcadia, Avon, Bargersville, Beech Grove, Broad Ripple, Brooklyn, Brownsburg, Camby, Carmel, Chesterfield, Cicero, Clayton, Clermont, Cloverdale, Cumberland, Danville, Edgewood, Edinburgh, Elwood, Fishers, Fortville, Franklin, Frankton, Greencastle, Greenfield, Greenwood, Indianapolis, Ingalls, Lapel, Lawrence, Lebanon, Martinsville, McCordsville, Meridian Hills, Monrovia, Mooresville, Morristown, Nashville, New Palestine, New Whiteland, Noblesville, Pendleton, Pittsboro, Plainfield, Princes Lakes, Shelbyville, Sheridan, Southport, Speedway, St. Paul, Thorntown, Trafalgar, Warren Park, Westfield, Whiteland, Whitestown, and Zionsville), A+ Images can help.